 The teaching professionals can look at that child, his or her learning needs as they identify them and seek to cater to that child appropriately.
 That is a more flexible way.
 It allows the school to lead learning as best they can to cater to that child.

 I hope that is the same with those specific requirements, for example, where there is difficulty with maths or numbers that the school can respond flexibly.
-The NCSE has its own support service which we have now expanded and it is available to back up and build the capacity of a school to run the new resource teaching model.
+The NCSE has its own support service, which we have now expanded, and it is available to back up and build the capacity of a school to run the new resource teaching model.
 Where there are particular problems, that resource can be called upon by the school to assist.
 It is in a growth phase, it has only recently been established but we see a role for the NCSE in building capacity within the school.
 That is the model we are moving towards, building capacity with professional assistance, not within the school but assigned to the school in different ways.
-If there is an individual child whose needs cannot be met, and Senator Devine mentioned such a scenario, the NCSE will look at that and do its best to accommodate that child if he or she is brought to our attention.
+If there is an individual child whose needs cannot be met - Senator Devine mentioned such a scenario - the NCSE will look at that and do its best to accommodate that child if he or she is brought to our attention.

 Senator Noone raised an issue on the progressive disability team.
 This is a development within the health service rather than my own Department.

 Senator Gavan made a number of points on Fórsa and the development of SNAs.
 I fully expect that the NCSE will recommend training development for SNAs.
 In line with the professional development service for teachers and the various service providers, it is flexible.
 It uses education centres and some outside providers so I have no doubt that any development being done by Fórsa can be assessed by the Department and the NCSE as a potential partner in developing appropriate training programmes.
-The model, as can be seen from the pilot speech and language model, will be one where the speech and language therapist will not be just providing therapy to an individual child, but will be building the capacity of the teacher and the SNA through training, to extend and integrate that work.
-This model is a clear signal along the road that Senator Gavan's members are advocating, who want to see further training and believe they can be part of a better delivery.
+The model, as can be seen from the pilot speech and language model, will be one where the speech and language therapist will not just be providing therapy to an individual child but will also be building the capacity of the teacher and the SNA through training to extend and integrate that work.
+This model is a clear signal along the road that Senator Gavan's members are advocating.
+They want to see further training and believe they can be part of a better delivery.
 That is what we are trying to do.